dd-hebert/uv_pro/docs/quickstart.rst

 Import the data from ``myfile.KD``, set the outlier detection to 0.2, trim the data to keep only spectra from 50 seconds to 250 seconds, and show 10 slices::

-    uvp -p C:\Desktop\myfile.KD -tr 50 250 -ot 0.2 -sl 10
+    uvp p C:\Desktop\myfile.KD -tr 50 250 -ot 0.2 -sl 10

 Import the data from ``myfile.KD``, trim the data to keep only spectra from 0 seconds to 750 seconds, change baseline parameters, show 25 slices, and get time traces for 780 nm and 1020 nm::

-    uvp -p C:\Desktop\myfile.KD -tr 0 750 -bll 10 -blt 0.1 -sl 25 -tt 780 1020
+    uvp p C:\Desktop\myfile.KD -tr 0 750 -bll 10 -blt 0.1 -sl 25 -tt 780 1020

-The arguments are flexible and can be used in basically any order (except ``-p`` which must come first).
+The arguments for ``process`` are flexible and can be used in basically any order (except the path which must come first).
 However, each argument should only occur once.

 .. _pybaselines.whittaker: https://pybaselines.readthedocs.io/en/latest/algorithms/whittaker.html